 An employer who has enrolled in the Federal Workplace Program can drug test all civilian employees in their executive branches.
 But only TDP ( Testing Designated Positions) can undergo random drug testing during employment.

-In the case of private employment, the employer can conduct pre-employment, post-accident, and workplace drug tests without deteriorating the privacy and fundamental rights of the individual.
-DOT provides a set of guidelines for those employers who hire for safety-sensitive positions.
+In the case of private employment, the employer can conduct pre-employment drug screening, post-accident, and workplace drug tests without deteriorating the privacy and fundamental rights of the individual.
+DOT provides a set of guidelines for those employers who hire job applicants for safety-sensitive positions.

 Table of Contents: